Below we have created guidance on:

 You will now be able to see an auto-generated report of the selected evaluation.

 The data is pulled automatically from your evaluation.
 Data will be shown for responses to dimensions, demographics and custom questions.
 If no data was collected for a particular question, it will not be listed in the sidebar on the left-hand side.

 If you completed the Evaluation Properties when setting up your evaluation, then Duration, Event type, Event Artform(s), Location and Attendance will be included in the heading of your report.
 The artform(s) that appear will be the top-tier artform(s) only.
 If you inputted attendance size in the Evaluation Properties section, your report will also include the margin of error for each average public dimension score.

-STEP 4: Select what dimensions, demographics and custom questions you want to include in the report.
+2.4.
+Select the dimensions, demographics and custom questions you wish to include in the report.